kavispires/10-places-to-visit/README.md

 #### TODO

+- Add third-party API (foursquare or instagram)

+#### DONE
 - Filtering by typing location
-- Add third-party API (foursquare)

-#### DONE
 - Responsive menus
 - Markers are highlighted when hover on list
 - When favorite, make marker red